What are opioids and what can they do for me?

 - hormone problems leading to decreased testosterone (affecting libido, strength, performance and erectile dysfunction) and changes to menstrual cycle/flow

 - mental health issues including depression and anxiety

 A physician or surgeon can increase the dose very slowly to reduce the risk of side effects and to allow the patient’s body enough time to adjust to the medication.

 A patient may need to switch to another opioid, stop opioids altogether, or use additional medications to manage the side effects.

 What are the risks of taking opioids?

 - Combining opioids with other medications such as sleep aids (prescription or non-prescription) or substances (such as alcohol) increase the risk for serious side effects or drug interactions including overdose.
-Patients are encouraged to talk to their physician and pharmacist.
+Patients are encouraged to talk to their physician/surgeon and pharmacist.

 - Patients with sleep apnea, other sleeping disorders or respiratory disease should take special precautions.

 - Discuss safety issues such as driving and caring for others (children or elderly).
 Do not drive when starting a medication regimen or when increasing the dose, as the patient may become sleepy or confused.

 - Opioid medication has the ability to cause psychological dependence (addiction) as well as physical dependence.
 A physician or surgeon will undertake a thorough evaluation of a patient’s risk factors for developing addiction, as research shows that as many as one in four patients receiving prescription opioids long term in a primary care setting struggles with addiction.
 Signs of psychological dependence include drug craving, and an urge to use the opioid to “get high” or for mood change.